Ambermist/rsschool-cv/cv.md

 I graduated from BSU (faculty of biology, biochemistry department) in 2017.
 Year after I got master's degree in biology from Graduate School of the National Academy of Sciences of Belarus.

+## 8.English

+Upper-intermediate from studying in university and self-education.
+For the most part I have some reading practice while translating articles at work, scientific and otherwise, they mostly concern chemical and biochemical analysis, lab equipment and contain a lot of specific terminology.
+Learning front-end subjects in english also adds to such practice.
+But I have to admit, having someplace to train conversitional skills would be nice, for the last time I engaged in prolonged talking in English was at the conference of European physiological society last autumn.